 Whichever suburb you decide on, Melbourne’s outer suburbs have a lot to offer.

 If you need help to get there, Hire A Box hires and sells durable cardboard moving boxes and packaging materials to people moving home or office.
-We deliver and pick up in the metro areas of Sydney, Melbourne, Brisbane, Perth, Adelaide and Gold Coast.
+We deliver and pick up in the metro areas of Sydney, Melbourne, Perth and Adelaide.